Abhi0409k/NUMERICAL_METHODS_IN_PYTHON3/README.md

 Feel free to contact if facing any difficulty.

 The references are as follows:
-1. Numerical methods for Engineers (7th Edition) - Steven C Chapra, and
+1. Numerical methods for Engineers (7th Edition) - Steven C Chapra,
+2. Introduction to Numerical Analysis (2nd Edition) - J.Stoer,R.Bulirsch and
-2. Everything else (will mention specifically for specific methods #see the code files).
+3. Everything else (will mention specifically for specific methods #see the code files).

 Contents
 1. Linear Algebric Equations